hphelion/documentation/network.howto.md

 To use the [HP Cloud CLI for Windows PowerShell](/cli/windows/2/installation/) make sure the CLI is installed and you have sufficient access permissions.

-You need to install and use the CLI on a a system configured to access the project associated with the network you want to work with.
+You need to install and use the CLI on a system configured to access the project associated with the network you want to work with.
 The installation instructions show how to configure the CLI to interact with a specific project.

+You can use the Windows PowerShell CLI to perform the following tasks:

 - [Create a network](#CreatingCLI)
 - [Delete a network](#DeleteCLI)